DoNewsCode/core/README.md

 ## Non-Goals

-- Tries to be a Laravel or Ruby on Rails.
+- Tries to be a Spring, Laravel or Ruby on Rails.
 - Tries to care about service details.
+- Tries to reimplement the functionality provided by modern platform.

 ## Suggested service framework
 - Gin (if http only)